npryce/learn-you-a-kotlin/README.md

   * JsonFormatTests
     * Convert to Kotlin AND RERUN THE TESTS
     * They fail, because JUnit needs `approval` to be a field.
 Annotate with @JvmField
+    * Also mention the @Throws annotations, and then remove them
   * JsonFormat
     * Convert to Kotlin - IJ doesn't do a very good job in the face of Java lambdas sometimes
     * Fix compilation errors by removing explicit `Function<...>` SAM notation